 Another important factor when it comes to price is number of wheels.
-In this article, we include a three-wheel “trike” that is substantially less expensive than most traditional four-wheel carts.
-Three wheels will be a little less stable and reliable, but offer greater maneuverability.
+In this article, we include two-wheel bikes and a three-wheel “trike” that are substantially less expensive than most traditional four-wheel carts.
+Fewer wheels will mean a little less stability and reliability, but also greater maneuverability.

 The main goal for most golfers is to get themselves and their bag from point A to point B on the golf course.
-In that case, you should go for something that gives you the performance, features, and specs you need without blowing out your budget.
+With that in mind, you should go for something that gives you the performance, features, and specs you need without blowing out your budget.
 And as we’ve said before, buying a used cart is a riskier proposition but will normally save you a substantial amount of money.

 You may also be able to finance your electric golf cart, and you can discuss that with the vendor.
 You can finance an ELLWEE electric cart purchase here.

-Of course, they’re much more pricey than push carts, electric caddies, and even electric scooters that ride like a bike, but it’s for good reason.
-The biggest advantages are stability, protection, and the ability to travel with your buddies and have conversations in between shots.
+Of course, they’re much more pricey than push carts and electric caddies, but it’s for good reason.
+Their biggest advantages are stability, protection, and the ability to travel with your buddies and have conversations in between shots.

-Although many golf courses have carts available for rent, you can actually own one yourself and use it however much you want.
-They eliminate the need to walk or haul a heavy golf bag, allowing you to conserve as much energy as possible for each shot and shoot lower scores.
+Whether you’re interested in buying a fleet for your course, leasing, or owning one yourself so you can use it as much as you want, electric golf carts eliminate the need to walk or haul a heavy golf bag, allowing you to conserve as much energy as possible for each shot and shoot lower scores.

 A quality, reliable electric golf cart can be a huge asset for your golfing life.
 Finding one that can meet your needs is certainly possible with some research.